CodeKristi/Test-Etoile/README.md

 TO DO:
 * _drafts folder (save files without date) - DONE
 * add about page & link in navigation - DONE
+* Add "reading time" in place of author name on blog excerpts - DONE
 * ordering of post files within _posts folder
 * remove / hide authors folder / files / references
 * Home: keep "about me" section there